-online relationship with the victim in order to persuade personas A friend request or message in social media or a communications service such as Skype. but or Th mi from mi from mi from mi from ma from hey may say they live close by, at are unable to arrange a meeting suddenly have to travel overseas. here are signs the correspondence hight be cut and pasted or taken om template, for example wrong tames, inconsistent or disjointed forward money or divulge personal details.
-Re by equests for money accompanied y elaborate scenarios and effusive nguage.
+Dating and romance They attempt to enter into an online relationship with the victim in order to persuade them to forward Fake profiles on dating sites or responding to profiles with fake personas A friend request or message in social media or a communications service such as Skype.
+Their profile pictures look professional and might have been cut and pasted from a website or magazine.
+They attempt to become intimate quickly.
+They may say they live close by, but are unable to arrange a meeting or suddenly have to travel overseas.
+There are signs the correspondence might be cut and pasted or taken from template, for example wrong names, inconsistent or disjointed grammar. money or divulge personal details.
+Requests for money accompanied by elaborate scenarios and effusive language.